cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ### Pre-installed Packages

-For your convenience Docker Builder VM has some common packages pre-installed:
+For your convenience, a Docker Builder VM has some common packages pre-installed:

 * AWS CLI
 * Docker Compose